turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_spec.md

 ### Evaluation

-Evaluation will take place Wednesday afternoon of week 6.
+Evaluation will take place Thursday afternoon of week 5.
 Each team will meet with a BE and FE instructor to:

 * Walk through the application (FE and BE) and justifications of code
 * Run the test suites